kickerchen/KCPutton/README.md

 # Putton

-By using UIViewControllerTransitioningDelegate

-This sample Swift project creates a custom transition animation to replace the default animation of presentViewController(_: animated:completion:).
+This sample Swift project creates a custom UIButton which pops out sub-buttons once pressed.